 Little kittens have little stomachs and want to be fed about four times a day.
 When those kittens become grown cats with grown stomachs, you can feed them less often, like three or two times a day.
-What I asked myself when my cats Garrus and Wrex were growing up is: How do you change your cat’s feeding time?
+What I asked myself when my cats Garrus and Wrex were growing up is: How do you transition cats to a different feeding schedule?
 This is how it works in my experience:

 To feed your cat twice a day instead of three times a day, give them more food at those feeding times to make sure they won’t go hungry.
 Once the new feeding times have been established and they’re used to two feedings a day, you can reduce the food in increments to an appropriate amount.